excalibur1234/pacui/README.md

 # PacUI

-PacUI is a CLI tool, which provides useful and advanced Pacman and Pacaur/Yaourt commands in an easy to use text interface.
+PacUI provides useful and advanced Pacman and Pacaur/Yaourt commands in a convenient and easy to use text interface.

 PacUI is aimed at experienced/intermediate/advanced users of Manjaro or Arch Linux, who have at least basic knowledge of the structure of their Linux system and how Pacman and Pacaur/Yaourt work.
 Absolute beginners are probably overwhelmed by the amount of choices PacUI offers.